ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

 2. Navigate to the project directory:

-cd appointment-management
+  cd Fitness-Trainer-Appointment-Scheduling

 3. Install dependencies:

   pip install -r requirements.txt

+## URL Usage

+For ease of navigation throught the app, edit the URL's as given below:

+http://127.0.0.1:5000/#   (To return to home page)

+http://127.0.0.1:5000/add_appointment_page  (To move to Add Appointment Page)

+http://127.0.0.1:5000/view_appointment      (To move to View Appointment Page)

+http://127.0.0.1:5000/edit_appointments     (To move to Edit Appointment Page)

+http://127.0.0.1:5000/delete_appointments   (To move to Delete Appointment Page)

 ## Usage